Cormo Sheep Roving & Yarns

 Blended Cormo & Alpaca Yarn

-Also available blended Cormo/alpaca yarn on cones in light gray or brown.
+Also available blended Cormo/alpaca yarn in light gray or brown.
 Best for Cormo/alpaca blended socks, mittens and hats.